 Travel advice: GO or NO-GO

-In order to determine whether you are allowed to travel, Fontys uses the travel codes from the website of the Dutch Ministry of Foreign Affairs.
-This travel advice is leading in whether Fontys gives a GO or NO-GO for your travels abroad.
+In order to determine whether you are allowed to travel, Fontys uses the travel code from the website of the Dutch Ministry of Foreign Affairs.
+The colour code represent as well the safety and health risks as the Corona measures in a country or area.

 Green / yellow = GO: Student are allowed to travel to this country, region or city but are required to fill out a risk analysis form (see your workflow in Mobility Online)